Submit a CC&R Complaint

-The District takes your complaint very seriously.
-The District strives to timely resolve complaints.
-We may need additional information from you to investigate the complaint, so your contact information is important.
+The District takes your concern very seriously.
+The District strives to timely resolve concerns.
+We may need additional information from you to investigate the concern, so your contact information is important.
 Your personal information is confidential and will not be shared with the public.
-Anonymous complaints will not be investigated.
-The nature of the complaint determines the priority level of urgency to assist the District with managing the volume of complaints received.
+Anonymous concerns will not be investigated.
+The nature of the concern determines the priority level of urgency to assist the District with managing the volume of concerns received.
 Please view the PRIORITY LEVELS approved by the Board of Directors.

-Please Note: The CSD is enforcing CC&Rs and following up on complaints received, however, to protect the safety of the staff and residents we will only be following up on cases that can be viewed from the street.
+Please Note: The District is enforcing CC&Rs and following up on concerns received, however, to protect the safety of the staff and residents we will only be following up on cases that can be viewed from the street.
 CSD staff are not permitted to enter a resident's home or rear yard.

 Your Name(*):